White South Africans: Distribution

-According to Statistics South Africa, white South Africans make up 7.7% (2022) of the total population in South Africa.
-Their actual proportional share in municipalities is likely to be higher, given the undercount in the 2001 census.
+According to Statistics South Africa, white South Africans comprised 7.7% of the total population of South Africa in 2022.
+Their proportional share in municipalities may be higher than census figures indicate, given an undercount in the 2001 census.

 The following table shows the distribution of white people by province, according to the 2011 census:

+2022 census accuracy controversy

+After the publication of the 2022 census results, it was reported that the undercount rate was 31%.
+The high undercount rate was reported as an issue of concern as it raised questions about the accuracy of the number of white, Indian, foreign-born and homeless people recorded in the census.

 Politics

-White South Africans continue to participate in politics, having a presence across the whole political spectrum from left to right.

 Former South African President Jacob Zuma commented in 2009 on Afrikaners being "the only white tribe in a black continent or outside of Europe which is truly African", and said that "of all the white groups that are in South Africa, it is only the Afrikaners that are truly South Africans in the true sense of the word."
 These remarks have led to the Centre for Constitutional Rights (CCR) laying a complaint with the Human Rights Commission against Zuma.
 According to the CCR's spokesman, Zuma's remarks constituted "unfair discrimination against non-Afrikaans-speaking, white South Africans....."

 In 2015, a complaint was investigated for hate speech against Jacob Zuma who said "You must remember that a man called Jan van Riebeeck arrived here on 6 April 1652, and that was the start of the trouble in this country."

 Former South African President Thabo Mbeki stated in one of his speeches to the nation that: "South Africa belongs to everyone who lives in it.
 Black and White."

 Prior to 1994, a white minority held complete political power under a system of racial segregation called apartheid.
 During apartheid, immigrants from Taiwan, South Korea, and Japan were considered honorary whites in the country, as the government had maintained diplomatic relations with these countries.
 These were granted the same privileges as white people, at least for purposes of residence.
 Some African Americans such as Max Yergan were granted an "honorary white" status as well.